spine/spine.app/README.md

         "#item": "item"

       init ->
+        this.guide = Guide.init(el: this.item)

 Inside your HTML files, you need only require *application.js* and every module will be wrapped up and ready to be loaded.
-As you can see, the generated *index.html* kicks things off by executing *app/app.coffee* when the page loads.
+As you can see, the generated *index.html* kicks things off by instantiating *app/app.coffee* when the page loads.

     var exports = this;
     jQuery(function(){